Search ImagingPixel for Images by Camera or Lens

 Basic Camera Features

 Technically, the Canon AT-1 is a fully manual 35mm SLR film camera with a horizontal travel cloth-curtain focal plane shutter with an electronically controlled shutter speed range from 2 seconds to 1/1000 second, and B, with Flash synchronization at 1/60 and 1/30 second.
-Film ISO speed range is from 25 to 3200.
+The film's ISO speed range is from 25 to 3200.
 The camera is also fitted with a 10-second delay self-timer.

 Canon AT-1, Front